-Previously, with HANA, SAP pretended that they were better at databases than Oracle or IBM or Microsoft.
+Previously, with HANA, SAP pretended that they were better at databases than Oracle, IBM, or Microsoft.
 That assertion has had seven years to be evaluated, and it has turned out to be untrue, which we have covered in articles like What is the Actual Performance of HANA?, and HANA as a Mismatch for ERP and S/4HANA.

-Now SAP is trying to propose that with virtually zero histories in even linear regression, they are the best company for machine learning.
+Now SAP is trying to propose that they are the best company for machine learning with virtually zero histories in even linear regression.

-However, other large vendors like SAS have been deep into the types of mathematical programming that are the basis for machine learning since their inception, with SAS owning a major development language for statistics.
+However, other large vendors like SAS have been deep into mathematical programming types that are the basis for machine learning since their inception, with SAS owning a major development language for statistics.
 With HANA, SAP proposed it was better than Oracle in databases.
 Now with machine learning, SAP is saying that it is better with statistics and algorithms than SAS.